Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 18.7% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 18.0% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 427,059 2010: 429,410 2011: 437,812 2012: 449,016 2013: 453,990 2014: 461,154 2015: 468,303 2016: 479,174 2017: 491,670 2018: 498,183 2019: 506,811 2010 base 2019